breezykermo/emissary/DEVELOPING.md

 At Ambassador Labs, we'll often spin up a temporary build machine in GCE, so that we can build it very quickly.

-As of Envoy 1.15.0, we've measure the resource use to build and test it as:
+As of Envoy 1.15.0, we've measured the resource use to build and test it as:

 > | Command            | Disk Size | Disk Used | Duration[1] |